Wacky-Mole/WackysDatabase/README.md

 - WackysDatabase also allows you to make clone/mock of these objects as well.
 - This mod is one of the last to load in the game.
 - As such it can touch almost all normal and modded objects.
+- Can color items or changes icons of items/pieces/set effects

 - You can create new items with this mod and make them exclusive.